ese3500/final-project-sid-s-kids/README.md

 #### 3.1.4 Functionality

-- **SRS 01**: The software shall implement a PID control algorithm to regulate the firing angle of SCRs.
+- **SRS 01**: The software shall implement a PID control algorithm to regulate the duty cycle of the MOSFETs, doing so within a 1% error.
+  - Our code was able to produce the correct duty cycle with a small error.
+We tested several duty cycles, and we found at most a 0.3% error (at duty cycle 0.50, we got a duty cyle of 0.503).
 - **SRS 02**: The software shall continuously monitor input and output voltage levels through ADCs.
+  - Both of the ATMega's used monitored the input and output voltages at 125 kHz using the ADCs.
+The control ATMega used this information for the PID control, and the display one converted the ADC readings to the correct units and displayed them on the LCD screen.
 - **SRS 03**: The software shall provide real-time response to voltage fluctuations and load conditions.
+Ideally, the time taken to settle after a voltage testing is within 1 second.
+The system should work on low loads (50 ohms or lower).
+  - Through testing, we found that for a 1 volt change in input, the response time was 0.7 seconds.
+For the largest conversion range, the time was a bit longer (1.8 seconds).
+The system was not as load regulated as we wanted, as the smallest load we could use with accurate output voltages was 200 ohms.
-- **SRS 04**: The microcontroller shall compute the PID equation efficiently, possibly utilizing lookup tables for inverse trigonometric functions.
+- **SRS 04**: The microcontroller shall compute the PID equation efficiently, minimizing any computations required.
-- **SRS 05**: The software shall generate precise firing pulses synchronized with the AC frequency.
+  - The PID update method has a runtime of O(1), which is as efficient as we could make it (only simple additions, subtractions, and set methods).
-- **SRS 06**: The software should allow dynamic adjustment of firing angles for varying operating conditions.
+- **SRS 05**: The software should allow dynamic adjustment of duty cycle for varying operating conditions.
+  - The software takes in the input voltage, output voltage, and target from the user, adjusting the duty cycle to match the requirements based on these 3 parameters.
+Based on the the input and output requirements, we can reach duty cycles from 0.05 to 0.9.
+Due to the op amp circuit, we can read in input voltages in the range of 0 to 15 volts, read output voltages from 0 to -30 volts, and set targets from 0 to -30 volts.
+The code takes the scaled values from the ADCs and adjusts them for the PID controller.
-- **SRS 07**: The software must provide a mechanism for setting and tuning initial PID parameters.
+- **SRS 06**: The software must provide a mechanism for setting and tuning initial PID parameters.
-- **SRS 08**: The software must include robust error handling capabilities.
+- **SRS 07**: The software must include robust error handling capabilities.

 #### 3.2 Hardware Requirements Specification (HRS) Results